Yan Gomes Player Props: Cubs vs. Braves

-The Chicago Cubs, including Yan Gomes (.378 batting average in his past 10 games), battle starter Max Fried and the Atlanta Braves at Wrigley Field, Friday at 2:20 PM ET.
+On Saturday, Yan Gomes (.611 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Atlanta Braves, whose starting pitcher will be Bryce Elder.
+First pitch is at 2:20 PM ET.

-He had a hitless showing in his last game (0-for-3 with an RBI) against the Reds.
+He had a hitless performance in his previous game (0-for-3) against the Braves.

 Yan Gomes Game Info & Props vs. the Braves